CStritch/MimothtechWebsite/README.md

 # This requires two servers to run
 # - Angular server to run web page on port 4200
 # - - while in angular folder, run command inc full stop: docker build -t angular-website .
+# - - - to be able to edit through remote on VScode WSL needs ubuntu distro or other distro to set as default
+# - - - - wsl --install -d ubuntu
+# - - - - wsl -s ubuntu
 # - Data server on port 3000 to show nodes database.
 ##
 ## objectives##